Julianne Baird: Biography

-Baird is a Distinguished professor at Rutgers University where she directs a Madrigal Ensemble and teaches Music History, specifically Ancient Music, Renaissance Music and Baroque Music.
+Baird has been a Distinguished professor at Rutgers University-Camden since 2000.
+She directs a Madrigal Ensemble and teaches a wide array of classes such as History of Opera, Renaissance and Baroque Music.
 She frequently teaches master classes and workshops throughout the United States.
 She published an annotated translation of the 18th-century treatise, Introduction to the Art of Singing by Johann Friedrich Agricola (Cambridge University Press, 1995).

 As a performer, she is best known for her extensive discography and for performances of music by Johann Sebastian Bach (especially the B-minor Mass, the Magnificat, and a number of cantatas) and George Frideric Handel (especially Messiah).
 She has made premiere recordings of a number of Handel operas (including Deidamia, Siroe, Muzio Scevola, Sosarme, and Berenice).
 She has also sung works by Henry Purcell, John Dowland, Claudio Monteverdi, and Georg Philipp Telemann.
 Modern American composers whose music she has recorded include Lukas Foss and Steve Reich.